THE CACTUS MAN

 An unusual form with LOVELY apricot and green flowers.
 Found just north of Santa Fe, NM.
 Zone 5.
 Polite, compact garden variety, 3-4 feet high and 48" wide.
 Very rare.
 Sold as rooted 2.5" pot.

 Yellow/apricot flowers in June.
 Moderate sized plant, good groundcover, very spiny.
 3" high by 24" wide.
 Zone 5.
 (Collected by Dixie Dringman, Rock Island, WA).
 Dry fruit.
-Sean Hogan suggests that it it Opuntia fragilis v. columbiana.
-Sold as unrooted cuttings.
+Sean Hogan suggests that it is Opuntia fragilis v. columbiana.
+Now sold as a rooted plant in a 2.5" pot.

 Simple yellow June flowers fade to apricot the second day.
 The plant is small and compact.
 3" high by 24" wide.
 Zone 2/3.
 Collected in Southern Wyoming by Kelly Grummons.
-Dry fruit.
-Sold as unrooted cuttings.
+Sold in 2.5"-pots.

 A true ground-covering type with glossy, nearly spineless flattened pads and abundant yellow (fading to apricot) flowers in June.
 4" high by 36" wide!
 Zone 4.
 I acquired it from Mary Ann Heacock.
 This plant gets more notice than almost any other in my garden.
-Sold in 2.5" pot.
+Now sold in 2.5" pot.

 8" high x 48" wide, zone 4 hardy.
 Kelly Grummons hybrid